 I was originally a B-tracker when I started at Marshall in 2004, but on A-track in 2007, I did just what was needed: getting to class on time, turning in my homework and assignments, and otherwise keeping a low profile.

-As the months went on then, although my academics on A-track got me off to a strong start back at Marshall, I lobbied my mother to help me get back to “B-track,” where the lot of my friends from the old neighborhood were.
+As the months went on then, although my academics on A-track got me off to a strong start back at Marshall, I lobbied mom to help me get back to “B-track,” where the lot of my friends from the old neighborhood were.

 I figured that being back around so much of the old crowd wouldn’t prove to be that much of a challenge, but once I got the chance to see for myself, it wouldn’t be so simple.

-In the fall season at the start of the 2007-2008 school year, in what was my second semester back at Marshall, I returned to the B-track rotation.
+In the fall season at the start of the 2007-2008 school year, in what was my second semester back at Marshall, mom and I got me back to B-track, where the rabble-rousers and old friends were at.

 My schedule subsequently turned into a mixture between two types of classrooms.
 In one period, I’d find myself with students who were right on schedule with their graduation date, and in the next, with my old peers again, most of whom were not set to graduate on time.

-Apart from graduation though, for me personally, it was reassuring to be back in classrooms with students who knew the same corners of the neighborhood that I did, and who walked into class with the same gusto; it was this very familiarity that I was looking for when I asked Mr. Cook to let me back in to Marshall to begin with.
+Apart from graduation though, it was personally reassuring to be back in classrooms with students who knew the same corners of the neighborhood that I did, and who walked into class with the same gusto; it was this very familiarity that I was looking for when I asked Mr. Cook to let me back in to Marshall to begin with.

-To no one’s surprise though, when my old peers and I found ourselves reunited again, we’d make a blast of it.
-Not in each and every class where we’d cross paths again, but just in the ones that met the right conditions.
+To no one’s surprise though, when my old peers and I found ourselves reunited again, we’d make a ballad of it.
+I rabbled with them not in each and every class where we’d reconnect in again, but just in the ones that met the right conditions.

-In English class, for example, where we’d have a different substitute teacher every three days because our actual teacher was constantly dealing with health problems, my friends and I ran circles around the subs with the age-old antics: spitting paper-balls at one another, writing letters to the girls, and unifying against most of the subs’s agendas.
+In English class, for example, where we’d have a different substitute teacher every three days because our actual teacher was constantly dealing with health problems, my friends and I ran circles around the subs with the age-old antics: spitting paper-balls at one another, writing letters to the romances, and unifying against most, if not all of the subs’s agendas.

 As it was in Freshman year, if substitutes came in to establish authority over the class, my peers and I weren’t having it.
-But unlike in our Freshman days, rather than resenting our subs and making our way to the fences, this time it was my friends and I who simply laughed them out of the room.
+But unlike in our Freshman days, instead of resenting our subs and making our way out of class, this time my friends and I simply laughed them out of the room.
+We had learned.

-By contrast, when it came to Geometry class, I still joked around with the few of my peers who sat in the room with me, but ultimately chose to get with the program as I knew I couldn’t afford to retake the course later.
+By contrast, when it came to Geometry class, I still joked around with the few of my peers who sat in the room with me, but just on occasion since I knew I couldn’t afford to fail and retake the course later.

 In my Programming course, where I had none of my old friends alongside me, I was in the top tenth percentile of the class.

-I had different types of performances then, but because I opted to joke around with my old gang in classes like English, my strong start back at Marshall was still fractured.
+I had different types of performances then, but because I opted to joke around with my old gang in classes like English, my strong start back at Marshall was om precarious footing.

 Two months into the 2007-2008 school year then–which was by then also supposed to be my last at Marshall–I was still not projected to “catch up” on enough credits graduate on time.

 And soon, the two types of performances I was putting up since returning to B-track would have to come to terms with each other.
-This would be no clearer than in a History class that belonged to Ms. Hart.
+This would be no clearer than in History class with Ms. Hart.

 Ms. Hart was an older Jewish woman with curly gray hair in the History department at Marshall.
 There wasn’t much that was extraordinary about her as a teacher, but like so many of the disinterested types from my Freshman year, she was clearly just not a big fan of her job.